Fragile global supply chains with no end in sight: Ship jam off Shanghai – Image: Xpert.Digital / topae & PeskyMonkey|Shutterstock.com

-Global supply chains at the limit
+Global supply chains at their limit

 English Version: China | Fragile global supply chains and no end in sigh - ship congestion off Shanghai